mapmanager/mapmanager.github.io/_posts/2015-04-18-annotating-a-stack.md

 #### 4. Add 3D annotations

+<p class="important">Before a stack can be annotated, the voxel size (in um) needs to be set.
+If you use the <A HREF="fiji-plugins">Fiji plugins</A> this should already be taken care of.
+If not, open the stack and use keyboard shift+p to set the voxel size</p>

+There are two types of annotations, **spines** and **other**.
+To create **spines**, a line segment has to be traced and then spines are attached to this segment.
+See [stack annotations][12] for instructions on creating line segments.

 - In a [stack][1] window, open the annotation toolbar with keyboard <kbd>[</kbd>.
 - Add a new 3D annotation with shift+click.
 - Delete an annotation by selecting the point (single left-click) and hitting keyboard <kbd>delete</kbd> or <kbd>backspace</kbd>.
 - Each annotation can have a textual note, select the annotation and press keyboard <kbd>n</kbd> to enter a note.
 Notes can then be searched using the [search][6] panel.
 - See [stack annotations][12] for more information.

-<p class="important">Before a stack can be annotated, the voxel size (in um) needs to be set.
-If you use the <A HREF="fiji-plugins">Fiji plugins</A> this should already be taken care of.
-If not, open the stack and use keyboard shift+p to set the voxel size</p>
+#### 4.1 Marking annotations bad

+Be very liberal in your scoring, mark anything you think might be a spine.
+Annotations can be flagged as 'bad' using the right-click menu 'bad'.
+Bad annotations remain in the database but are **not** included in output [reports](reports).
+As your datasets grow, marking questionable spines with an annotation and then as bad allows you to return to a given image stack and see you already decided **not** to include a putative spine in your analysis.

+ - Select an annotation with a single mouse click (selected annotations are yellow).
+ - Right-click and select 'bad'

 #### 5. Saving and loading annotations